kyma-project/kyma/docs/tracing/docs/010-details-jaeger.md

 [Jaeger](http://jaeger.readthedocs.io/en/latest/) is a monitoring and tracing tool for microservice-based distributed systems.
 It is used for monitoring and troubleshooting microservice-based distributed systems, including:

-- Distributed context propagation
+- Distributed context propagation.
-- Distributed transaction monitoring
+- Distributed transaction monitoring.
-- Root cause analysis
+- Root cause analysis.
-- Service dependency analysis
+- Service dependency analysis.
-- Performance and latency optimization
+- Performance and latency optimization.

 ## Usage